The Virginia Education Foundation's mission is

 VEF

-books valued at $67,900 for Louisa County's
+$67,900 for Louisa County's Title I

 elementary schools and middle

-school to support grade
+school to support grade level reading

-level reading for their low-income
+for their low-income elementary and middle

 elementary and middle school